Start Here

 - Call Sean.
 That's what I'm here for.
 We'll troubleshoot together.

-Surviving Financially
+Surviving Your First 90 Days Financially

 Real talk: expect 60–90 days before your first commission check.
 This is normal for every new agent at every brokerage.
 Plan accordingly: